 For example, in the last few years, restaurants in densely populated market areas have been sealed repeatedly for flouting shape-shifting rules.
 Restaurateurs stepping up to meet the demand for alcohol service face challenges on account of cultural policing masquerading as policy.
 News of legal stand-offs between restaurateurs and inspectors, excise officers, and police is commonplace.
 Similarly, since 2014, the country has been locked in a tough conversation about the production, trade and sale of meat, particularly cattle meat.
 With oft-changing rules, unclear objectives and absent due process, meat entrepreneurs supplying for their livelihood are under existential threat.

-The Bank’s Doing Business report does not highlight issues that affect small-scale retail enterprises, particularly those yet to be registered or formalised.
+The Bank’s Ease of Doing Business report does not highlight issues that affect small-scale retail enterprises, particularly those yet to be registered or formalised.
 These issues represent essential and non-trivial corrections that affect a bulk of self-employed entrepreneurs and corner shops.

 Finally, a clear understanding of the next granular steps in the reform process is missing.
 THis is particularly true for reforms in rules and enforcement at the intersection between central, state and municipal level powers and authority.
 The government has not made any higher level recommendations on emerging industries.

 For example, waste management in India is largely run through informal enterprises.
 But registration rules, procedures and costs to set up e-waste enterprises make it expensive and challenging to move away from informality.
 Given the nexus between municipal authorities and informal enterprises in the sector, broad strokes study of ease of doing business will likely not alert us to reform needs in areas like this.